Mrdayday/Online-submerged-photometer/Assembly.md

 <img src="https://github.com/Mrdayday/Online-submerged-photometer/blob/master/Img/Sensor_build.jpg" width="400"/>
 <p>

 Now connect the neck of the submerged part and lead the wires to the top.
-Should look like this:
+We used hot glue all the time.
+The result should look like this:

 <p align="center">
 <img src="https://github.com/Mrdayday/Online-submerged-photometer/blob/master/Img/Submerged_part.jpg" width="400"/>
 <p>

-Now you shold make the stripboard it is a lot of soldering but worth it.
-You get rid of a lot of cabels that tend to brake or unplug and last but not least it looks better.
+Now you shold built the stripboard.
+It is a lot of soldering, but worth it.
+You can get rid of a lot of cabels, that tend to brake or unplug and last but not least it looks better.

 <p align="center">
 <img src="https://github.com/Mrdayday/Online-submerged-photometer/blob/master/Img/Board_layout.jpg" width="400"/>